uberflip/interview-eng-ii/README.md

 2. Commit all new & changed files with the commit message "Initial Commit" and Sync Changes
 3. Close the existing workspace and open a new one, this will grab the changes you just committed

 You will now have an additional Terminal tab that will run Laravel Sail.
 When it is ready, a preview window will open.
+[Tailwind CSS](https://laravel.com/docs/8.x/mix#tailwindcss) is also included for you.

-You are now ready to start the challenge.
+You are now ready to start your tasks.

 ## Available Services